Should I buy a new build home?

 New homes are essentially ready to move into.
 This includes freshly finished interiors, neutral décor, new appliances and a garden area ready for your personalising.

-The advantages are:
+The advantages of new build homes are are:

 - You avoid inheriting other people’s design choices: patterned wallpaper, outdated carpets or quirky colour schemes that you’d likely want to change.
 With a new build, you start with a clean slate.